The Best Room By Room Moving Checklist For Packing

 - Packing your home should take you about 2 to 3 weeks with no stress.
 If you hire movers that charge hourly rates, you will be doing yourself a favor by getting prepared before they come.

 - Get packing materials: Shop from Home Depot, online.
 Get suitcases.
-Read our list of places to get affordable packing materials.

 - Non-essential items go first: Begin by packing your occasionally or unused storage spaces, garage, closets, and so on.
 The kitchen often gets packed last.